-Strategic Goal 2: Maintain and expand the role of the Agency as a recognised and trusted partner of the European Institutions and the Member States in driving the digital transformation in the Justice and Home Affairs domain.
+Strategic Goal 2: Continue and extend the Agency's role as a recognised and trusted partner of the European Institutions and the Member States in driving the digital transformation in the Justice and Home Affairs domain.

-As the principal ICT service provider in the Justice and Home Affairs domain and based on its expertise and capabilities, eu-LISA will continue to expand its role growing centre or excellence.
-At the same time, the Agency will continue to provide its advice and assistance to the European Institutions, the Member States and other EU Agencies as needed.
-That would require eu-LISA to continuously develop and expand capabilities and knowledge available in the organization.
-Quality of the staff of the Agency plays a key role in reaching this objective and eu-LISA will continue its effort to attract, retain and develop skilled professionals and people with ability and potential for professional development.
+As the principal ICT service provider in the Justice and Home Affairs domain and based on its expertise and capabilities, eu-LISA will continue its work on building and consolidating its role as a centre of excellence.
+The Agency will continue to provide its advice and assistance to the European Institutions, the Member States and other EU Agencies as needed, this will require eu-LISA to continuously develop and grow its capabilities and the knowledge available in the organisation.
+The quality of the Agency staff plays a key role in reaching this objective and, in this respect, eu-LISA will continue its efforts to attract, retain and develop skilled professionals and people with ability and potential for professional development.